wwsyan/SB3_practice/README.md

 # SB3_practice
-Long-term collection of RL practice in the framework of Stable Baselines 3
+Long-term collection of RL practice in the framework of Stable Baselines 3.
+I will make sure that each example is not the same, each has different processing details.

 Lastest version of SB3: [Installation](https://stable-baselines3.readthedocs.io/en/master/guide/install.html).